BainbridgeArtisanResourceNetwork/How-Tos/HOWTO Use Laser Cutter (Full Spectrum).md

 ## Shutdown Laser Cutter

-When finished with laser cutter be sure to fully
+When finished with laser cutter be sure to fully ...
+(TBD)

 ## Detailed Procedures